 What is a “Data Czar”?
 (Chief Data Officer)

 A data czar, also known as a Chief Data Officer, is a company official tasked with managing a business’s overall data strategy.
-This includes overseeing data security, ensuring compliance with data collection, and developing novel ways to use data for the purpose of business intelligence and analytics.
-The ultimate aim of a data czar is to harness data to obtain actionable insights and improve decision-making processes.
+This includes overseeing data security, ensuring compliance with data collection, and developing novel ways to use data assets for the purpose of business intelligence and analytics.
+The ultimate aim of a data czar is to harness data to obtain actionable insights and improve decision-making processes that drive business value.

 But What Exactly Does A Chief Data Officer Do?

-Forrester surveyed 3,000 companies and found that 45% of companies have assigned someone to oversee data strategy.
-In younger companies, especially, data management may not always rise to the c-suite.
+Forrester surveyed 3,000 companies and found that 45% of companies have assigned someone to oversee data governance strategy.
+In younger companies, especially, data management may not always rise to a senior level c-suite role.
 Instead, this tends to become the responsibility of a Software Engineer, a Product Manager, a Head of Analytics, or a Growth Hacker.

 Identify opportunities for innovation across the entire customer journey.

-Develop and implement an enterprise-wide reporting solution for KPIs.
+Develop and implement an enterprise-wide reporting solution for metrics and KPIs.

 Meet regulatory demands and manage risk.

-Cultivate cross-functional relationships between business units to ensure insights become actionable.
+Cultivate cross-functional relationships between business units to ensure insights become actionable and drive desirable business outcomes.

 Ensure data is in a clean, consistent, accurate and actionable format for the rest of the company to easily use.